ongr-io/ApiBundle/Resources/doc/configuration.md

 - `endpoints` - here you can define multiple API endpoints.
 Name will correspond to second url parameter, e.g. `/v3/product`.
 One endpoint is responsible for one elasticsearch type unless you specify custom controller see [more info here][2].

-- `manager` - elasticsearch manager name, e.g. `es.manager.default`, by default it set to `es.manager`.
-If you set `repository` from different manager you still can leave it blank, nes manager will be recognized from the repository instance. `manager` setting is mainly for custom controllers where `repository` is not necessary to set.

 - `repository` - elasticsearch respository service name, e.g. `es.manager.default.product`

 - `methods` - a list of methods that that API support, each HTTP method represent action with the resource. e.g. PUT will update and create, DELETE will remove by id and etc..